YerobeGG/YerobeGG/README.md

-<p align="left">✨ Creating bugs since 2002<br>📚 I'm currently learning Python, TypeScript, MySQL and frameworks like django and react<br>🎯 Goals: My goal for the moment is to work in something related to those technologies<br>...</p>
+<p align="left">✨ Creating bugs since 2002<br>📚 I'm currently learning Python, TypeScript, MySQL and frameworks like django and react<br>🎯 Goals: My goal for the moment is to work in something related to those technologies<br>
+  Feel free to check my repositories to know what I`m doing...</p>